 From the post:

-“Many healthcare organization leaders are spending 80 percent of their time on the 5 percent of employees who are not meeting expectations.”
+“Many healthcare organization leaders are spending 80 percent of their time on the 5 percent of employees who are not meeting expectations.”"A useful tool is a staff differentiation worksheet that defines each type of employee with specific characteristics across five traits: professionalism, teamwork, knowledge and competence, communication, and safety awareness."

 "Basically, high performers are people who bring solutions.
 Middle performers can identify the problem but may lack the experience or self-confidence to bring solutions.
 Low performers tend to blame others for the problem.
 They act like renters instead of owners. "